-8.281.500.21 DISREGARDS: Income disregards are determined on an individual basis.
-Disregards may be applied to any appropriate month of assistance, regardless of which income maximum is used.

-A. Twenty dollar (\$20) disregard: The first [twenty dollars (\$20)] \$20 of unearned or earned income received in a month is disregarded.
+- 8.281.500.21 DISREGARDS: Income disregards are determined on an individual basis.
+Disregards may be applied to any appropriate month of assistance, regardless of which income maximum is used. - A. Twenty dollar disregard: The first \$20 of unearned or earned income received in a month is disregarded.
 This disregard is applied first to unearned income and, if any amount remains, to earned income.
-If there is no unearned income, the entire [twenty dollars (\$20)] \$20 disregard is applied to earned income.
+If there is no unearned income, the entire \$20 disregard is applied to earned income.
 This disregard is not applied to any payment made to the applicant or recipient through government assistance programs or private charitable organizations, where payments are based on need.
-These payments include financial assistance, TANF, assistance from catholic charities, salvation army, bureau of Indian affairs, and VA pension (not compensation) payments.

-B. Additional earned income disregard: After applying the [twenty dollars (\$20)] \$20 disregard as specified in Subsection A of Section 8.281.500.21 NMAC if appropriate, the first [sixty five dollars (\$65)] \$65 of monthly earned income plus one-half of the remainder is also disregarded.

-C. Work-related expenses of the blind: Work-related expenses of an employed applicant or recipient or couple who are legally blind are disregarded.
+These payments include financial assistance, TANF, assistance from catholic charities, salvation army, bureau of Indian affairs, and VA pension (not compensation) payments. - B. Additional earned income disregard: After applying the \$20 disregard as specified in Subsection A of 8.281.500.21 NMAC if appropriate, the first \$65 of monthly earned income plus one-half of the remainder is also disregarded. - C. Work-related expenses of the blind: Work-related expenses of an employed applicant or recipient or couple who are legally blind are disregarded.
 The dollar amount of expenses which may be disregarded must be reasonable.
 Expenses are disregarded when paid and must be verified.

-(1) This disregard does not apply to an applicant or recipient who is blind and is 65 years or age or older, unless [he or she was] they were receiving SSI payments due to blindness in the month before turning 65 or received payments under a state aid to the blind program.

-Types of work-related expenses which may be disregarded include:

-- (a) federal, state, and local income taxes;

-- (b) social security contributions;

-- (c) union dues;

-(d) transportation costs, including actual cost of bus/taxi cab fare, or [fifteen cents (15 cents)] \$0.15 per mile for private automobile;

-- (e) lunches; - (f) child care costs, if not otherwise provided; - (g) uniforms, tools and other necessary equipment; and engage in employment, such as a seeing-eye dog or Braille instructions.
-D. Student earned income disregard: Up to [one thousand two hundred dollars (\$1,200)] \$1,200 per quarter or a maximum of [one thousand six hundred twenty dollars (\$1,620)] \$1,620 per calendar year of the earned income of certain students may be disregarded.
-To qualify for this disregard, the applicant or recipient must meet all of the following requirements:
+- This disregard does not apply to an applicant or recipient who is blind and is 65 years or (1) age or older, unless he or she was receiving SSI payments due to blindness in the month before turning 65 or received payments under a state aid to the blind program. - Types of work-related expenses which may be disregarded include: - (a) federal, state, and local income taxes; - (b) social security contributions; - (c) union dues: - (d) transportation costs, including actual cost of bus/taxi cab fare, or 15 cents per - mile for private automobile; - lunches; - child care costs, if not otherwise provided; (f) - uniforms, tools and other necessary equipment; and (g) - special expenses necessary to enable an applicant or recipient who is blind to (h) engage in employment, such as a seeing-eye dog or Braille instructions. - Student earned income disregard: Up to \$1,200 per quarter or a maximum of \$1,620 per calendar year of the earned income of certain students may be disregarded.
+To qualify for this disregard, the applicant or recipient must meet all of the following requirements: - under 22 years of age; (1) - (2) unmarried; - (3) not head of a household: and - (4) in regular attendance at a college or university, for at least 12 semester hours or vocational or technical training course for at least 20 hours per a calendar week. - This disregard applies only to a student's own earned income and includes all (a) payments made as compensation for services, such as wages from employment or self-employment, or payments from programs such as neighborhood youth corps or work-study. - This disregard is available in addition to any exclusions applied to grants. scholarships or fellowships and in addition to any other allowable disregards. - Child support payments: One-third of the amount of child support payments made to a child applying for a MAP category of institutional care eligibility is disregarded.

-(h) special expenses necessary to enable an applicant or recipient who is blind to

-- (1) under 22 years of age; - (2) unmarried;

-(3) not head of a household; and

-(4) in regular attendance at a college or university, for at least 12 semester hours or vocational or technical training course for at least 20 hours per a calendar week.

-(a) This disregard applies only to a student's own earned income and includes all payments made as compensation for services, such as wages from employment or self-employment, or payments from programs such as neighborhood youth corps or work-study.

-(b) This disregard is available in addition to any exclusions applied to grants, scholarships or fellowships and in addition to any other allowable disregards.

-E. Child support payments: One-third of the amount of child support payments made to a child applying for a MAP category of institutional care eligibility is disregarded.
 The remainder is considered unearned income, subject to the appropriate disregards outlined below.
+[8.281.500.21 NMAC - Rp, 8.281.500.22 NMAC, 8-15-15]